Our Team

 Learn More & Contact

-Nicky recently joined the CCA team in July 2024 as Project Officer for the Community Action for King Island Bird Recovery Project, to implement actions across King Island to protect the habitat of two priority species listed in the Threatened Species Action Plan, the King Island Brown Thornbill and King Island Scrubtit.
+Nicky joined the CCA team in July 2024 as Project Officer for the Community Action for King Island Bird Recovery Project, to implement actions across King Island to protect the habitat of two priority species listed in the Threatened Species Action Plan, the King Island Brown Thornbill and King Island Scrubtit.

 Nicky was born and raised in the NSW Snowy Mountains region on a farm and has worked predominately in the agriculture industry in various roles for the past 30-plus years, including Coordinator of the Centre for Rural Social Research at Charles Sturt University, Wagga Wagga for 9 years.
 She holds a Graduate Diploma in Rural Business Administration from Orange Agricultural College and has completed Certificate III in Horticulture.